Ways to Study

 Who May Apply?

-Educational Background: An earned MSN or DNP from an NLNAC or CCNE accredited program conferred prior to August 1, 2020.
+Educational Background: An earned MSN or DNP from an NLNAC or CCNE accredited program conferred prior to matriculation.

-National Certification: All applicants must hold current certification as an APRN.
+National Certification: All applicants must hold current certification as an APRN and eligible for approval to practice in NC.
+AGACNP applicants must be prepared as an FNP or AGPCNP.

 GPA Requirement: Applicants are expected to have earned a 3.0 or better in MSN or DNP coursework.